metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/custom_tabs.rst

       -  ``pet`` - contains information about the PET that generated these results

          -  ``sampling_method`` - (string) ‘Full Factorial,’ ‘Central
             Composite,’ ‘Opt Latin Hypercube’, or ‘Uniform’
          -  ``num_samples`` - (integer) the ‘num\_samples’ value from the
-            ‘code’ field in the OpenMETA model
+            ‘code’ field in the OpenMETA project
-         -  ``pet_name`` - (string) the name of the ‘Parametric Exploration’ in the OpenMETA model
+         -  ``pet_name`` - (string) the name of the ‘Parametric Exploration’ in the OpenMETA project
          -  ``mga_name`` - (string) the name of the .mga file within which the PET resides
          -  ``generated_configuration_model`` - (string) the name of the